Octops/agones-event-broadcaster/README.md

 ## Contributions

-The GameServer Events Broadcaster is currently in Alpha stage.
+The Agones Event Broadcaster is currently in Alpha stage.
 We would love to hear some feedback and use cases that could help improve this project.

 Feel free to open an issue if you see mistakes, errors and problems with the documentation.